ni/nimi-python/docs/nifgen/functions.rst

         -  :py:meth:`nifgen.Session.create_waveform_from_file_f64`
         -  :py:meth:`nifgen.Session.CreateWaveformFromFileHWS`

-        These functions return a handle that you use to identify the waveform.
+        These methods return a handle that you use to identify the waveform.

         **Default Value**: None

-        .. note:: One or more of the referenced functions are not in the Python API for this driver.
+        .. note:: One or more of the referenced methods are not in the Python API for this driver.

     :type waveform_handle: int